 The AWS Management Portal for vCenter allows for some basic functionality, such as attaching Elastic Block Store volumes, creating security groups and key pairs, but doesn't support a number of Amazon's more advanced services, from Elastic IPs to load balancers to database services and more.

-"It's a very early start on something that could be expanded pretty significantly," said Kyle Hilgendorf, analyst with Gartner, Inc., a research firm based in Stamford, Connecticut.
+"It's a very early start on something that could be expanded pretty significantly," said Kyle Hilgendorf, analyst with Gartner, Inc., a research firm based in Stamford, Conn.
 "What is potentially most fascinating about this … is that it uses VMware terminology, so it could potentially bridge a gap for the less-savvy junior VMware admin."

 These admins are often found among help desk staff, and the AWS VMware tool combined with role-based access control means senior admins could delegate tasks like restarting VMs in EC2 to their junior counterparts.